polkadot-developers/substrate-docs/content/md/en/docs/test/benchmark.md

 ### Run the unit tests with benchmarks

-To run the tests, you need to enable the `runtime-benchmarks` feature flag.
+To run the benchmarking tests, you need to specify the package to test and enable the `runtime-benchmarks` feature.
-However, Substrate uses a virtual workspace that does not allow you to compile with feature flags.
-If you see an error that `--features is not allowed in the root of a virtual workspace`, you can navigate to the folder of the node (`cd bin/node/cli`) or pallet (`cd frame/pallet`) and run the `cargo test` command in that directory.

 For example, you can test the benchmarks for the Balances pallet by running the following command:

 ```bash